yssolk9102/kwk-virtual-curriculum-4/swift-ios/solo/index.md

 <h2>Week 1</h2>

 <article class="solo-day-card">
-  <h3 class="solo-day-label solo-day-click">Monday Not HW</h3>
+  <h3 class="solo-day-label solo-day-click">Monday Night Hack</h3>
   <div class="solo-day-toggle">

     <div>
       <h4>Watch: Intro to Functions</h4>
-      <p>Watch <a target="blank" href="">this __ minute this video to get an introduction to Swift functions</a>.
-Share your answers to the questions at the end of the video in the Slack thread.
-We will review this content as a group tomorrow!</p>
+      <p>Watch <a target="blank" href="https://drive.google.com/file/d/1ToiHz3z4lAReSU1dAyGHOltWJC2S2gDX/view"> this video to get an introduction to Swift functions</a>.
+Share your answers to the following questions in the Slack thread: <b> (1) In your own words, how would you define a function?
+(2) What is something new you learned in this video?
+(3) What is something you're still curious about when it comes to functions? </b> We will review this content as a group tomorrow!</p>
     </div>

     <div>